jasonmacduffie/Nephelai/README.md

 *   **Courage:** Pragmatic
 *   **Soul color:** Red

-Gnomes are short, three-foot-tall humanoids with eerie faces with abnormally large, pitch-black eyes.
+Nightcreeps are short, three-foot-tall humanoids with eerie faces with abnormally large, pitch-black eyes.
 They are native to Ogzim's sphere of the Starless Abyss, where they live on permanent wooden rafts that float across a pitch-black ocean.
 They are very stealthy, but are afraid of bright lights.

 #### Oktocheirs